This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Offer new foods to your baby.
 Examples include strained fruits, cooked vegetables, and meat.
 Give your baby only 1 new food every 2 to 7 days.
 Do not give your baby several new foods at the same time or foods with more than 1 ingredient.
 If your baby has a reaction to a new food, it will be hard to know which food caused the reaction.
 Reactions to look for include diarrhea, rash, or vomiting.

 - Give your baby finger foods.
 When your baby is able to pick up objects, he or she can learn to pick up foods and put them in his or her mouth.
 Your baby may want to try this when he or she sees you putting food in your mouth at meal time.
 You can feed him or her finger foods such as soft pieces of fruit, vegetables, cheese, meat, or well-cooked pasta.
 You can also give him or her foods that dissolve easily in his or her mouth, such as crackers and dry cereal.
 Your baby may also be ready to learn to hold a cup and try to drink from it.
-Limit juice to 4 ounces each day.
-Give your baby only 100% juice.
+Do not give juice to babies under 1 year of age.

 Keep your baby's teeth healthy:

 - Clean your baby's teeth after breakfast and before bed.
-Use a soft toothbrush and plain water.
+Use a soft toothbrush and a smear of toothpaste with fluoride.
+The smear should not be bigger than a grain of rice.
+Do not try to rinse your baby's mouth.
+The toothpaste will help prevent cavities.
 Ask your baby's healthcare provider when you should take your baby to see the dentist.

 Other ways to support your baby: